k98kurz/tapescript/readme.md

 })
 ```

-Plugin functions must take a Tape, LifoQueue, and dict (i.e. the runtime data)
+Plugin functions must take a Tape, Stack, and dict (i.e. the runtime data)
 as arguments, and they must do all of their work on them.
 (Technically, they
 are procedures with side-effects.)
 For signature extension, the sigfields in the
 dict cache are the most likely target for alteration.